adelpro/open-tarteel/privacy-policy-en.md

 ## Third-Party Services

-Open Quran does not use any third-party services for analytics, tracking, or data collection.
+Open Tarteel does not use any third-party services for analytics, tracking, or data collection.
 The app runs entirely on your device without sending any information externally.

 ## Updates to this Policy